2019 CHOICE Awards4/3/2019

 Those operations cut the price of market hogs to as little as 10 cents a pound.
 Hogs vanished from Iowa fields and were hidden indoors.
 Dead bodies were piled in dumpsters outside CAFOs, sometimes overflowing.
 No one seemingly wanted to go into hog farming.
 Then Willis met California free range cattleman Bill Niman.
 The latter was being heaped with praise for his humane treatment of cattle and for the flavor of their meat.
 He was looking to expand into pork.
 He asked Willis what made more sense — raising 1,000 pigs and making $5 each or raising 100 and making $50 each.

 Willis became Niman’s first hog producer.
 Today there are 744 and counting.
 All whom I have talked to say they would not be hog farmers were it not for Niman.
 All have tattoo numbers so restaurants can tell their customers exactly where their dinner was raised.
 All Niman hogs are a heritage breed — Chester White, Duroc or Berkshire.
 They have access to open range and are culled from the group if they must be given antibiotics for health reasons.
-The company offers a “debt free college” program to future farmers, paying their college expenses.
+The company offers a scholarship program to Niman Ranch farm families, helping cover their college expenses.
 Because of such thinking, the average Niman farmer is 11 years younger than the overall average hog farmer in America.

 The company has been endorsed by animal rights and humane groups.
 Their pork is the first branded product at Panera, where all ham sandwiches are made with Niman ham.
 Yale University uses no pork but Niman in their food service kitchens.
 And 744 farmers have discovered a better way of doing what they do.
 As Willis says, “Our pigs only have one bad day in their lives.”

 The World Food Prize